Skip to main content

 Method 1 Failed (Missing Content)

-- Make sure every file is a .docx (Word 2007 or later).
-Older .doc files often choke on the merge.
+• Confirm every file is a modern .docx (Word 2007 or later).
+Older .doc files often refuse to merge properly.

-- For non-Word files (say, LibreOffice docs), try Insert > Object > OpenDocument Text instead.
+• For non-Word files (like LibreOffice or Google Docs exports), try Insert > Object > OpenDocument Text instead.

 Method 2 Failed (Conflicts Unresolved)

-- Switch to Review > Compare > Compare instead of Combine if Word can’t sort out overlapping edits.
+Switch to Review > Compare > Compare instead of Combine to resolve conflicting tracked changes manually.

-- If the merge corrupted the file, grab a fresh copy via File > Info > Manage Document > Recover Unsaved Documents.
+• If the merge corrupted the file, recover a fresh copy via File > Info > Manage Document > Recover Unsaved Documents.

 Large Files Crash Word

-- Chop big documents into smaller chunks and merge them one at a time.
+Split large documents into smaller sections and merge them one at a time to prevent Word from freezing or crashing.

 How can I stop merge disasters before they happen?